LiyuanLucasLiu/LiyuanLucasLiu.github.io/profile.md

 > Man has an instinctive tendency to speak, as we see in the babble of our young children, while no child has an instinctive tendency to bake, brew or write. ---Charles Darwin

 ## Research Interest
-My research interest focus on Text Mining, i.e., mining knowledge from text data, and use such knowledge to empower Natural Language Processing.
+Mining knowledge from unlabeled text, then using such knowledge to enhance Natural Language Understanding

 ## Education